 Part One: Revenge of the Trash Cans

-This episode basically accounts for a single long action sequence, but at least it’s a fun one as far as the early episodes’ action sequences go.
-Ed and Al were separated at the end of the lat episode, Ed sneaking into the abandoned laboratory through the ducts and Al waiting outside, when they both encountered armored guards.
-They fight them in this episode, Ed against a man who calls himself Slicer and Al against a more eccentric character who calls himself Barry the Chopper.
+This episode basically accounts for a single long action sequence, but at least it’s a fun one.
+Ed and Al were separated at the end of the last episode, Ed sneaking into the abandoned laboratory through the ducts and Al waiting outside, when they both encountered armored guards.
+Now engaged in combat, Ed faces a bold man who calls himself Slicer and Al the more eccentric Barry the Chopper.
 The brothers quickly realize that these guards are human souls bound to armor, like Alphonse — specifically the souls of executed inmates from the prison next door.

 Ed struggles against Slicer, discovering midfight that the armor is controlled by two separate souls, but he eventually gains the upper hand by using a destructive technique he learned in his battle with Scar.
 Alphonse, meanwhile has little difficulty with the overly-talkative Barry, until Barry suggests that Al was never a human to begin with, but rather a construct of Ed’s imagination.
 This idea will come up again, and I think it’s inane.
 While the concept would be juicy if the series treated it like it were plausible, there’s nothing preceding the suggestion to lend it any credibility (these pieces of armor certainly aren’t fabricated).
 Alphonse takes it to heart for seemingly no reason, and gets over his concern so quickly, I’m astonished the time spent on this plot point isn’t instead used on the rushed earlier episodes.
 I think it’s the show’s attempt to inject a plot point exclusively relevant to its themes of brotherhood and playing god, but boy does it not land.